This post is the first of a two-part series.

-Best time to visit: Monsoon (July-September) & Winter (November-February)
+Best time to visit: Monsoon (June-September) & Winter (November-February)

 USP: 1.
-Sondai fort: Beginner-friendly short trek near Karjat;
+Sondai fort: Beginner-friendly trek near Karjat;

 2. Matheran via Rambaug point: One of the lesser known trails to Matheran.

-Difficulty: Medium; prior experience of easy treks is recommended.
+Difficulty: Moderate+ (prior experience of Moderate grade treks is recommended.)

 Our Route: Karjat – Sondewadi – Sondai fort – Sondewadi – Pokharwadi – Burujwadi – Rambaug pt.-Matheran – Neral